 The Call will be administered via the Belgium Science Policy Office (BELSPO).
 Information on submitting your proposal is available via the SOLSTICE website.

-Additional guidance for UK Applicants will be available shortly.
+Additional guidance for UK Applicants:

 The call for outline proposals will close at 17.00 (CET) 09 January 2020 and the call for full proposals will close at 17.00 (CET) on 03 February 2020.

 Please note that the outline proposal forms part of the full proposal and must be completed 9 January 2020 via the submissions platform on the SOLSTICE website.
 On the 9 January 2020 the outline section and its subsections will become read-only on the submissions platform.
 Applicants will still be able to see the information they entered and still be able to enter/modify all other information on the platform.
 Applicants do not have to actively submit the proposal outline, the submissions platform will take the information as it is entered in the outline section on 9 January 2020 at 17:00 (CET).

 An online drop in Q&A session will be taking place for all applicants between 8.30am – 12.00 GMT on Monday 9 December 2019.
 Please read through the SOLSTICE Web Presentation prior to joining the session.